 The second part of the game lets you have more powerful melee attacks and is all about run and gun really.
 You get the upgraded ammo types so this is possible, but the game’s difficulty is ruthless and you will die a lot.
 Thankfully the game has a quick save feature so this alleviates it a little bit.
 I just felt that this game should have stuck to either a platformer or a shooter because switching from first to third constantly can be a bit disjointing, and even jumping around and climbing is difficult because it feels like all the physics in the game are very floaty.

 Wrath is a fun game, but it feels very dated thanks to the low-res visuals, very linear environments, and limited interaction with the world.
 The PC port didn’t go so well with some hideous visual distortions through the whole game, and no upgraded textures yet (they are still on the way).
 The voice acting is good and all, but everything just feels so limited in scope that you really wish the world was bigger.
 I love all the ideas thrown in here, but they are executed a little poorly and the game as a whole doesn’t feel as polished as it could be.

-Overall the shooting mechanic is very unique but works against itself and the game doesn’t know if its a third person platformer, stealth game, or run and gun first person shooter.
+Overall the shooting mechanic is very unique but works against itself and the game doesn’t know if it’s a third-person platformer, stealth game, or run-and-gun first-person shooter.
 If it stuck to just one the game would be better, but it is a cult classic and shouldn’t be missed if you never owned an Xbox.